 Scientists evaluated almost one-third of the organizations that satisfied guidelines for sharing data; others could be progressively transparent to the benefit of science and the public.

 The specialists applied the instrument to large pharmaceutical companies with medications endorsed by the FDA in 2015.
-At first, the specialists found that 25% of companies completely satisfied their guidelines.
+At first, the specialists found that 25% of companies were completely satisfied with their guidelines.
 Those benchmarks included enlisting clinical trials, sharing data and study protocols openly, and revealing requests for information on a yearly premise.

 “However, the study also found that some companies could go much further to share trial data in a timely and transparent way.
 Data sharing has many benefits, the researchers noted, including generating knowledge, promoting evidence-based guidelines, and maximizing the use of data.”

 “Data sharing is important for advancing the development of new cures and therapies.
-The next step for the team is to make annual assessments of companies’ data-sharing and transparency performance, and to expand the scorecard to address drug pricing and clinical trial design practices.”
+The next step for the team is to make annual assessments of companies’ data-sharing and transparency performance and to expand the scorecard to address drug pricing and clinical trial design practices.”

 Other study authors are Joseph S. Ross, M.D. of Yale, Marc Wilenzick, and Michelle M. Mello.
-This work was conducted as part of the Good Pharma Scorecard, at Bioethics International, supported by a grant from Arnold Ventures.
+This work was conducted as part of the Good Pharma Scorecard at Bioethics International, supported by a grant from Arnold Ventures.

 The dataset for this study will be made available on Bioethics International’s website for the Good Pharma Scorecard.

 Their study was published in The BMJ (British Medical Journal).